Published Jun 18, 2024

 • Angioplasty: This procedure involves reopening a blocked artery to allow better blood flow.
 Sometimes, a stent may be placed to keep the artery open.

-• Bypass surgery: This procedure involves creating a path around the blocked artery using a new artery.
+• Bypass surgery: This procedure involves creating a path to bypass blocked arteries.
+It’s an open surgery that works around the blocked artery using a new artery.
 This may be a healthy blood vessel from somewhere else in the body or a synthetic one created for the surgery.

 • Thrombolytic therapy: This procedure is used specifically if there is a blood clot in the artery.
 A medication to dissolve the clot is administered to the blocked artery.